rizaozcelik/capacity-scaling/README.md

 * Install the requirements by pip or conda
 * Run runner.py with the existing configuration to see a quick test ride.

-You can also see the comparisons either by analyzing the notebook in the repo or checking out the pdf file.
+You can also see the comparisons either by checking out the pdf file.
 If you wish, you can add more experiments by simply adding a json file in the same format with the existing ones and running it from the runner.